 Research context and significance

-Research and training focuses on PhD training to three core projects:
+Research and training focused on PhD training in three core projects:

 - Characterising geospatial variation in zinc and iron bioavailability from tropical soils (Zimbabwe) — Muneta Grace Manzeke

 - Understanding the biogeochemical dynamics of selenium and iodine in tropical soils and the effects of soil management (Malawi) — Ivy Ligowe

 - Characterising the mobility of metal bioavailability from tropical soils (Zambia) — Belinda Kaninga